garvdev/terminal-trillionaire/README.md

 #### Implementation Plan

 The development of this application will be split into few distinct stages based on the **Agile** approach.
 As I am still learning various concepts in Ruby and the Terminal, I figure that an iterative and flexible approach will allow me to maximise my return on effort as I expect to be changing my requirements as I discover new functionality and the limitations of the tools available to me.
-Noting the 1.5 week timeline, this assignment represents Minimum Viable Product with additional features to be implemented at later dates.
+Noting the 1.5 week timeline, this assignment represents a Minimum Viable Product with additional features to be implemented at later dates.

 For the Agile approach, I have defined several user/client stories to help determine my requirements for the application: